wlsong/PyLipID/docs/api/index.rst

 =============

 PyLipID is a Python library and can be used through python or ipython.
 See Tutorials for examples and getting started.
-The API (Application Programming Interface) currently contains the main class object `LipidInteractions` and three assisting packages.
+The package contains 4 modules:

-The `pylipid.LipidInteraction` class provides functions to calculate lipid interactions and binding sites:
+The ``api`` module provides the outer layer functions and classes for calculation:

 .. toctree::
    :maxdepth: 1

    index_LipidInteraction

-The ``funcs`` module provides functions for functions that do the heavy-lifting:
+The ``funcs`` module contains functions that do the heavy-lifting:

 .. toctree::
    :maxdepth: 1

    index_funcs

-The ``plot`` module provides functions for aiding in the scientific analysis:
+The ``plot`` module contains plotting functions for aiding in the scientific analysis:

 .. toctree::
    :maxdepth: 1